Story of Krama

 A scarf to do everything!

-The traditional krama, with small red and white – or blue and white tiles, is available these days in a multitude of colors as you can see with our Angkor Temples collection of cotton scarves or our True Colors collection.
+The traditional krama, with small red and white – or blue and white tiles, is available these days in a multitude of colors as you can see with our Angkor Temples collection of cotton scarves.
 Men, women and children wear it, in all areas, and its relevance in everyday life gives it its symbolic value.
 Its uses are as such: headgear to protect from the sun, swimwear, belts … Robust, it can even turn into an additional bicycle seat for a baby, once tied to both handlebar grips!
 Finally, children play “Cha-ol Chong” with a curled up krama, a sort of Cambodian equivalent of our dodge ball.

-But, of course, Khmers first see this scarf as a piece of legacy, claiming their membership of Cambodia by wearing the Krama.
+But, of course, Khmers first see this scarf as a piece of heritage, claiming their membership of Cambodia by wearing the Krama.

 A strong symbol